near/nearcore/runtime/near-vm-runner/README.md

 - Wasm instrumentation for gas metering and various safety checks (`prepare.rs`).
 - Compiling Wasm to a particular VM representation (`cache.rs`).
 - Exposing blockchain-specific functionality to Wasm code.
-That is, defining a corresponding host function for each funcition in `near-vm-logic` (`imports.rs`).
+That is, defining a corresponding host function for each function in `near-vm-logic` (`imports.rs`).
 - Actual code execution (`wasmer_runner.rs`).

-A particular runtime used for Wasm execution is an implementation detail.
+The particular runtime used for Wasm execution is an implementation detail.
 At the moment we support Wasmer 0.x, Wasmer 2.0 and Wasmtime, with Wasmer 2.0 being default.

 The primary client of Wasm execution services is the blockchain proper.
 The second client is the contract sdk tooling. vm-runner provides additional API for contract developers to, for example, get a gas costs breakdown.

-See the [FAQ][./faq.md] document for high-leven design constraints discussion.
+See the [FAQ][./faq.md] document for high-level design constraints discussion.

 ## Entry Point